OvercastCommunity/overcastcommunity.github.io/_posts/2021-09-24-Senior-Junior-Moderators.md

 # Junior Moderators

-The Junior Moderator rank is a new rank for new moderators!
-It lets us know who's new.
-They have the same permissions as regular mods, with a few minor exceptions.
-You can recognize them by their pink staff flair!
+Also making a return is the Junior Moderator rank!
+The purpose of a junior moderator is to help new moderators get familiar with their new role.
+We hope this will help the community get to know our latest mods in a more clear manner.

-Junior moderators are promoted to moderator when we think they've gotten a hang of how it is to be a moderator.
+You can recognize them by their pink staff flair or checking our staff lineup at [oc.tc/staff](https://oc.tc/staff).